 Betsy and I also got some much needed mother daughter time.
 Time to talk about life, friends, career, relationships, and the future.
 I can see that she has grown and matured and changed while I have been in Botswana.
 I naively thought I wasn’t missing much at home.
 But I can see I have.
 And for the first time, I have become homesick.
 She tells me she supports what I am doing and encourages me to finish strong.
 I’m going to do my best to make her proud.

-(To see a lot more pictures from the trip CLICK HERE)
+You can see more pictures from the trip in our photo album